hoseok-lee/variant-simulation/lyapunov_proof.md

 $p_i = \alpha \ \forall \ i$ to be an extremely small non-zero probability (in the real-world context, this value would be close to $1 \times 10^{-9}$, or the probability of the variant being present in only one individual from the world population).
-Our sum of variances has a lower bound
+The lower bound becomes

 $$
 \begin{align*}